Khoeckman/freebuild-plots/README.md

 plotEndZ (139)

 maxPlotAddr (98)
-exprBuffer (600) - Amount of seconds until a player can claim another (offline) player's plot. maxRated (10) - The amount of plots players can rate per hour
+maxRated (10) - The amount of plots players can rate per hour exprBuffer (600) - Amount of seconds being offline until another player can claim their plot. exprBufferM (10) - Amount of minutes being offline until another player can claim their plot.

 plotSyncHyper (1 | unset) - Index of {Plot sync} function that should be used next.
 Rotate value around 0-1. unclaimCd (short) - The number of seconds a player must wait before they can unclaim a plot again